TRADE LICENCE UNIT

 Export of Birds

-1. Veterinary health certificate from MALF
+1. Veterinary health certificate from MAF

 3. A CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) permit